-"Program costs" means all necessary and incidental costs of providing program services, except that program costs are increased by $1,000 per employee for an individual with a disability.
+"Program costs" means all necessary and incidental costs of providing program services.
 The term does not include the cost of purchasing equipment to be owned or used by the training or educational institution or service.

 "Project" means a training arrangement that is the subject of an agreement entered into between the commissioner and an employer to provide program services.

-Upon request, the commissioner shall provide or coordinate the provision of program services under sections 116L.40 to 116L.42 to a business eligible for grants under section 116L.42.
-The commissioner shall specify the form of and required information to be provided with applications for projects to be funded with grants under section 116L.42.
+Upon request, the commissioner shall provide or coordinate the provision of program services under sections 116L.40 to 116L.42 to a business eligible for grants under this section.
+The commissioner shall specify the form of and required information to be provided with applications for projects to be funded with grants under this section.

 (a) The commissioner may enter into an agreement to establish a project with an employer that:

 (1) identifies program costs to be paid from sources under the program;

 (2) identifies program costs to be paid by the employer;

 (3) provides that on-the-job training costs for employees may not exceed 50 percent of the annual gross wages and salaries of the new jobs in the first full year after execution of the agreement up to a maximum of $10,000 per eligible employee;

 (4) provides that each employee receiving training through the project must be paid wages of at least 120 percent of the federal poverty guidelines for a family of four, plus benefits; and